Capedbitmap/Edulytics/python-engagement-integration-plan.md

 *   **Detailed Key Tasks:**

-    1.  **Client-Side JavaScript Implementation (e.g., in a new `client/public/scripts/engagementStreaming.js` or integrated into an existing relevant JavaScript file like `lecture.js`):**
+    1.  **Client-Side JavaScript Implementation (e.g., in a new `client/public/scripts/engagementStreaming.js` or integrated into an existing relevant JavaScript file like `lecture.js`):** ✅ **COMPLETED**
-        *   **Sub-task 1.1: UI Elements for Control & Feedback (HTML in `lecture.html` or similar view):**
+        *   **Sub-task 1.1: UI Elements for Control & Feedback (HTML in `lecture.html` or similar view):** ✅ **COMPLETED**
             *   Add a hidden ` <video id="webcamFeed" autoplay muted style="display:none;"></video> ` element.
 This element will act as the source for the `MediaStream` and facilitate drawing frames to a canvas.
-It's muted and hidden as its primary purpose isn't direct user viewing but to provide data.
+It's muted and hidden as its primary purpose isn't direct user viewing but to provide data. ✅ **COMPLETED** - Updated existing video element to include `style="display:none;"` as specified
             *   Add placeholder `div` or `span` elements in the UI to display status messages to the student (e.g., "Engagement monitoring: Active", "Engagement monitoring: Inactive", "Webcam access denied.
 Please check browser permissions.").
-These will be updated by JavaScript.
+These will be updated by JavaScript. ✅ **COMPLETED** - Added `engagementStatusMessages` container with status indicators and CSS styling
-        *   **Sub-task 1.2: Webcam Access Logic:**
+        *   **Sub-task 1.2: Webcam Access Logic:** ✅ **COMPLETED**
-            *   Define a JavaScript module or class, for example, `EngagementStreamer`.
+            *   Define a JavaScript module or class, for example, `EngagementStreamer`. ✅ **COMPLETED** - Created `client/public/scripts/engagementStreaming.js` with full `EngagementStreamer` class implementation
-            *   Implement `EngagementStreamer.prototype.requestWebcamAccess = async function() { ... }`:
+            *   Implement `EngagementStreamer.prototype.requestWebcamAccess = async function() { ... }`: ✅ **COMPLETED**
                 *   Use `navigator.mediaDevices.getUserMedia({ video: { width: { ideal: 320 }, height: { ideal: 240 }, frameRate: { ideal: 10 } } })`.
 Request a specific resolution (e.g., 320x240, matching the new Python script's `cap.set` values if those are desired defaults) and frame rate (e.g., 10 FPS) to manage bandwidth and processing load.
-Make these parameters potentially configurable if advanced settings are needed later.
+Make these parameters potentially configurable if advanced settings are needed later. ✅ **COMPLETED** - Implemented with exact specifications and configurable parameters
                 *   On success: Store the obtained `MediaStream` object (e.g., `this.mediaStream`).
-Attach this stream to the hidden `webcamFeed` video element: `document.getElementById('webcamFeed').srcObject = this.mediaStream;`.
+Attach this stream to the hidden `webcamFeed` video element: `document.getElementById('webcamFeed').srcObject = this.mediaStream;`. ✅ **COMPLETED** - Fully implemented with proper stream management
                 *   On error (e.g., `NotFoundError`, `NotAllowedError`, `AbortError`, `SecurityError`, `TypeError`):
-                    *   Log detailed errors to the browser's developer console.
+                    *   Log detailed errors to the browser's developer console. ✅ **COMPLETED** - Comprehensive error logging implemented
-                    *   Update the UI to inform the user (e.g., display "Webcam access denied.").
+                    *   Update the UI to inform the user (e.g., display "Webcam access denied."). ✅ **COMPLETED** - Dynamic UI error messages with auto-hide functionality
-                    *   Return a promise that resolves with the stream on success or rejects with an error object on failure.
+                    *   Return a promise that resolves with the stream on success or rejects with an error object on failure. ✅ **COMPLETED** - Promise-based implementation with proper error handling
         *   **Sub-task 1.3: Frame Extraction, Conversion to JPEG, and Transmission Strategy:**
             *   Within the `EngagementStreamer` class:
                 *   `this.videoElement = document.getElementById('webcamFeed');`